GBerrow/MS1/README.md

 To continuously improve the user experience and functionality of the portfolio website, several future implementations are planned:

-- **Dark Mode**: Introduce a dark mode feature to enhance user comfort during nighttime browsing and cater to user preferences.

 - **Search Functionality**: Implement a search feature that allows users to quickly find specific content or projects within the website.

 - **Enhanced Project Filtering**: Add filtering options in the Projects section to allow users to sort and view projects by technology stack, date, or project type.